 Today’s Highlight || The Buckhorn Bar, Laramie

 We’ve already been to Wyoming on this road trip.
-Twice actually, visiting the northeastern corner of the state on day 7 and the northwestern corner on days 8 to 10.
+Twice actually, visiting the northeastern corner of the state on day 7 and the northwestern corner on days 8, 9 & 10.
 Now it was the turn of the southeastern corner.
 It was a largely spur-of-the-moment decision to embark on an out-of-the-way drive to the towns of Laramie & Medicine Bow, 50 miles and 110 miles respectively west of the state capital of Cheyenne, our intended destination for this day.
 Neither place gets many visitors but both places have reasons to visit, not only in the towns themselves but also along the 57-mile stretch of two-lane US Route 30 that separates them.

 Founded as a tent city in the mid-1860s off the back of railroad construction, Laramie may be the of home of Wyoming’s only four-year university, the University of Wyoming, but, and make no mistake, this is primarily a cowboy town.
-Sitting on the windswept Wyoming prairie and a busy railroad junction, the town boasts the Downtown Laramie Historic District, a small (5 blocks) but historic downtown region of attractive two-storey redbrick buildings, murals, and pickup trucks.
+Sitting on the windswept Wyoming prairie and a busy railroad junction, the town boasts the Downtown Laramie Historic District, a small (5 blocks) downtown region of attractive two-storey redbrick buildings, murals and pickup trucks.

 On display in The Buckhorn Bar, Laramie.
 AmericanCowboy.com‘s introduction to their list of ‘The Best Cowboy Bars in the West’.

 It’s a 57-mile drive via US Route 30 from Laramie to Medicine Bow across the largely deserted high Laramie Plains.
-It struck me once again, and shortly after pulling out of Laramie, how quickly the scene can and does change around here, reminding me just how diverse the US really is.
+It struck me once again, and shortly after pulling out of Laramie, how quickly the scene can and does change around here reminding me once again just how diverse the US really is.
 It had scarcely been 3 hours since we turned our backs on, and descended from, the Rocky Mountain peaks of Colorado and yet here we were driving across the Laramie Plains of southeastern Wyoming, empty rolling prairies with not a peak in sight.
 There were, however, no shortage of railway tracks.
 In fact the tracks, laid as part of the First Transcontinental Railroad project, are the reason there’s anything to see in this region at all.

 The whole town of Medicine Bow, a short drive west of Como Bluffs along US Route 30, feels abandoned.
-A tiny settlement of barely 300 people, it’s a blink-and-you’ll-miss-it kind of place dissected by US Route 30 and one clinging desperately to its rather lofty claim to fame, as the setting for the popular 1960’s American TV series The Virginian.
+A tiny settlement of barely 300 people, it’s a blink-and-you’ll-miss-it kind of place dissected by US Route 30 and one clinging to its claim to fame as the setting for the popular 1960’s American TV series The Virginian.
 A black-and-white memory from my Dad’s youth, The Virginian was the reason we found ourselves in this remote part of the country (frankly, why else would one find themselves in Medicine Bow?).